World Cultural Center, World Trade Center Competition

-After a month-long period of developing three simultaneous alternatives, each with different approach to public, cultural, and commercial space in collaboration with the THINK team, Viñoly’s final World Cultural Center scheme maximized public investment.
+After a month-long period of simultaneously developing three alternatives, each with a different approach to public, cultural, and commercial space in collaboration with the THINK team, Viñoly’s final World Cultural Center scheme maximized public investment.

 In October 2002, pursuant to the destruction of the World Trade Center on September 11, 2001, the Lower Manhattan Development Corporation (LMDC) initiated the Innovative Design Study, a master plan competition to envision alternatives for rebuilding the Ground Zero site.
 The design team known as THINK, led by architects Rafael Viñoly, the late Frederic Schwartz, Shigeru Ban, and landscape architect Ken Smith, proposed several plans before settling on and finalizing the World Cultural Center, wherein the image of the World Trade Center is transformed from commerce and capitalism to a civic resource and public memorial.